 The information in this toolkit supports the UK Foreign, Commonwealth & Development Office (FCDO) strategic vision for gender equality.

 The suggestions in this checklist are not meant to be comprehensive, though we do recommend completing as many of them as possible.

-A selection of the latest evidence on violence against women and girls (VAWG) from the UK's Department for International Development (DFID).
+A selection of the latest evidence on violence against women and girls (VAWG) from the UK's Foreign, Commonwealth & Development Office (FCDO).

 A DFID-funded global research and innovation programme producing evidence on what works to prevent VAWG.

 Statistics and data to use in your communications when raising issues on ending VAWG.